 Right Whale Migration Tracking

-Seguin Island Light Station has taken an active role in helping protect the North Atlantic Right Whale by becoming a relay station for Station Keeper.
-Station Keeper monitors shipping speeds of commercial shipping in the region of Casco Bay and advises large ships to lower their speed to less than 10 knots in the Right Whale protection area.
+Seguin Island Light Station is an active Station Keeper relay station helping protect the North Atlantic Right Whale.
+Station Keeper on Seguin monitors shipping speeds of commercial shipping in the region of Casco Bay and advises large ships to lower their speed to less than 10 knots in the Right Whale protection area.
 At slower speeds ships have more time to maneuver around pods of whales as well as the whales having time to get out of the way.

 Protecting North Atlantic Right Whales